 Overview

 Why become a health and diet coach?
 Many of us are aware of the obvious and hidden challenges of adopting and sustaining lifestyle change that have the potential to improve our health and wellbeing.
 An effective health coach empowers their client to draw upon their own resilience to adapt to, and sustain change over time.
-Becoming a health and diet coach is a dual role.
-The services can be combined within a client consultation or separated.

-The programme is assessed across Levels 4-6.
+The AHDCD programme is assessed across Levels 4-6.

 Qualifications, Accreditations and Validations